 Scientific data support that climate change is occurring, and we are taking action to reduce the future economic and public health risks associated with a changing climate.

-We have made it a priority to reduce our demand for energy, and have taken steps to establish responsible internal policies and practices focused on reducing energy use at all sites and greenhouse gas (GHG) generation throughout the company.
+We have made it a priority to reduce our demand for energy, and have established internal policies and practices focused on reducing energy use at all of our sites and greenhouse gas (GHG) generation throughout the company.
 By taking these steps, we are not only minimizing GHG emissions but also reducing our operating costs and mitigating the business impacts expected to be associated with future climate change requirements.

-To see all of our Scope 1, 2 and 3 GHG data, click here.
+To see all of our Scope 1, 2 and 3 GHG data, see the Performance section below.

 We track the generation of five GHGs associated with operating our facilities and our fleet: